Interval between two sun sights

 The change in azimuth averages tends to be slightly greater at high latitudes and slightly smaller at low latitudes, as indicated in the table

 The table is quite compact, so the actual change in the azimuth of the sun may differ from the values presented in this table.
-However, it provides a general idea for planning your day when chasing the sun or ensuring a clear, visible horizon.
+However, it provides a general idea for planning your day when chasing the sun.

 Interval between two sun sights:

-Here are four examples without the noon sight latitude
+The following four examples show cases without the noon sight latitude, using the table above.

 example 1: